 Get Better Power Quality And Save Money Too With Demand Power’s On-line UPS

-Demand Power (“DPGI”) is the only provider of an on-line UPS with an extended battery solution in Ontario without any cost to you.
+Demand Power (“DPGI”) is the only provider of an on-line UPS with battery storage in Ontario without any cost to you.
 Additionally, our offering is unique in that we provide it with a fixed price supply contract.
 Therefore, not only do you get better power quality and higher power reliability, you also save money too.
 We can get a solution in place for your business within a few months and you have peace of mind that your current utility power interruptions will be minimized for the future.